Gamification in UX: How to Boost User Engagement

 A mobile screenshot from our project that shows badges

-Gamification UX examples
+Examples of Gamification in UX

 First up is LinkedIn, a somewhat unexpected example.
 Recently, the platform launched games — yes, you heard that right.